-Irina Tevzadze is artist and designer originally from the country of Georgia, currently residing in the United States.
+Irina Tevzadze is an artist and designer originally from the country of Georgia, currently residing in the United States.

 Irina's career in fine arts and fashion spans more than twenty years.
 She works in different traditional and digital media and her works have been exhibited and sold worldwide.
-Irina's creations have been showcased in such venues as the Fabulous Fox Theatre in Atlanta and St. Louis; Tula Art Gallery in Atlanta, TMS Art Gallery and House of Cinematography in Tbilisi and in fashion shows at Sheraton Palace Hotel in Tbilisi (Georgia).
+Irina's creations have been showcased in such venues as the Fabulous Fox Theatre in Atlanta and St. Louis; Tula Art Gallery in Atlanta, TMS Art Gallery and House of Cinematography in Tbilisi and in fashion shows at Sheraton Metechi Palace Hotel in Tbilisi (Georgia).
 Her artworks are preserved in several embassies and numerous public and private art collections in her home country, United States and internationally.
 Ms. Tevzadze has been a member of the jury for several fashion design competitions in the United States and abroad.

 Irina has an MFA from the Tbilisi State Academy of Fine Arts in Tbilisi, Georgia where she also taught fashion and art.
 Apart from teaching, she has worked as a designer for Fashion House Maka Assathiany in Paris, Moscow and Tbilisi and several other high-profile European companies.
 In 2001, she was offered employment by Christian Lacroix Fashion House in Paris.